-The seasons are changing from summer to fall.
+The seasons are changing.
 Days are becoming shorter and there is a nip to the air.
 Step outside and you can often smell the fireplaces burning.
 It’s fall in Pennsylvania, which means one thing…deer season!
 I’m not referring to the deer season where hundreds of thousands of hunters take to the field – I am referring to the increased number of auto accidents caused by deer.

 Ask anyone who has lived in Pennsylvania during the fall and they will tell you that deer are seen in abundance, often characterized by deer being seen lying on the side of the road having been the victim of being hit by a car.